justunsix/garden/src/content/docs/notes/005-Computer-Snippets-GDB-LLDB-GNU-Debugger.md

 # Breakpoint disable it
 disable 1

+# Breakpoint in temporary place, breakpoint will only occur once
+tbreak 6

-# Step - next
+# Step - next, go to next line
 n

-# Step - step into
+# Step - step into like a function, run next line of code
 s

+# Step N - run next N lines of code
+s Number

 # Step - finish function
 finish

-# Step - continue execution
+# Step - continue execution until new breakpoint or end
 c

 # Repeat previous command